 The larger aims of the renovation are to create more space for public engagement while also ensuring the continued research use of our growing collections onsite.
 It is vital that we create the next generation of scholars, artists, teachers, and humanists who are inspired by our collections and programming.
 Just as vitally, we must advance research here at the Folger.
 That’s an endeavor most readily associated with the collections, but it also spans work in the theater, classroom, exhibitions, and online.
 Deep inquiry conducted within our walls makes for more authentic public engagement, so we see both the public and the research aspects of our mission as forming a single, complementary whole.

 Still, the Folger researcher’s experience is an especially valued one, and it has been nurtured by longstanding institutional support and investment.
 Scholarly research here has also been undertaken in workspaces that have changed slowly over decades of use.
 In earlier letters, we have shared the expected timeline of our renovation and some of the changes and improvements that researchers will see when we reopen in 2022.
+[Please note: due to the pandemic, the Folger is currently scheduled to reopen in 2023.]
 It is time now to speak specifically about the research and collection needs that will be addressed by the renovation, as well as some of the institutional goals we must satisfy as we reconfigure our spaces.

 Folger researchers will recognize a number of needs that have become more obvious in the lead-up to our project, which include 1) the need to keep our growing collection onsite; 2) the need to provide more productive and collaborative workspaces for researchers and Collections staff alike; and 3) the need to bring researchers’ workspaces into alignment with ergonomic standards and parity with similar workspaces at the British Library, the Huntington, and Penn Special Collections, for instance.